smbhacks/smbbase/!README.txt

-If you want to use Famitone instead of the original SMB music engine, open up main.asm, put a semicolon (;) before CustomMusicDriver EQU OriginalSMBMusic and remove the semicolon before CustomMusicDriver EQU Famitone5Music Read further instructions after this in the Famitone folder -> !README.txt
+If you want to use Famitone instead of the original SMB music engine, open up code/settings.asm, put a semicolon (;) before CustomMusicDriver EQU OriginalSMBMusic and remove the semicolon before CustomMusicDriver EQU Famitone5Music Read further instructions after this in the Famitone folder -> !README.txt